 • Separate CEO and Chairman

-• Diversity of director expertise, including leadership, insurance operations, agency management, finance, education, marketing and technology
+• A range of director expertise, including leadership, insurance operations, agency management, finance, education, marketing and technology

 • Stock ownership requirement for directors and top executives